The 3 Most Affordable Solar Panel Types Explained

 3. Passivated Emitter and Rear Cell (PERC) Panels

 Passivated Emitter and Rear Cell (PERC) Panels are essentially an improvement of the monocrystalline cell.
-It involves recently emerged technology which adds a passivation layer in the rear surface of the cell to improve efficiency.
+It involves recently emerged technology that adds a passivation layer in the rear surface of the cell to improve efficiency.
 It improves it in a number of ways, including reflecting light back into the cell.

 Therefore, improving the amount of solar radiation absorbed.
 In addition, it lessens the natural tendency of electrons to inhibit or recombine the flow of electrons in the system.
 Adding the passivation layer to the rear surface of the cell also allows for greater wavelengths of light to be reflected.